This page needs JavaScript activated to work.

 Artistic Director, Colin Currie Group

 • Colin Currie is a solo and chamber artist who champions new music at the highest level, hailed as being “at the summit of percussion performance today” (Gramophone).
-Currie is the soloist of choice for many of today’s foremost composers and conductors and performs with the world’s leading orchestras including the New York Philharmonic, Royal Concertgebouw, Orchestre Philharmonique de Radio France, Philharmonia Orchestra and London Philharmonic Orchestras.
+Currie is the soloist of choice for many of today’s foremost composers and conductors, performing with leading orchestras such as the New York Philharmonic, Royal Concertgebouw, Orchestre Philharmonique de Radio France, Philharmonia Orchestra and London Philharmonic Orchestra.

 Read more

-• A dynamic and adventurous soloist, Currie’s commitment to commissioning and creating new music was recognised in 2015 by the Royal Philharmonic Society who awarded him the Instrumentalist Award.
-Currie has premiered works by composers such as Steve Reich, Elliott Carter, Louis Andriessen, HK Gruber, Sir James MacMillan, Jennifer Higdon, Brett Dean, Sir Harrison Birtwistle, Einojuhani Rautavaara, Helen Grime, Kalevi Aho, Julia Wolfe, Andy Akiho, Andrew Norman and most recently Bruno Mantovani, Nicole Lizée and Danny Elfman.
+• A dynamic and adventurous soloist, Currie’s commitment to commissioning and creating new music was recognised by the Royal Philharmonic Society in 2015, when he was presented the Instrumentalist Award.
+Currie has premiered works by composers such as Steve Reich, Louis Andriessen, HK Gruber, Sir James MacMillan, Jennifer Higdon, Anna Clyne, Brett Dean, Einojuhani Rautavaara, Helen Grime, Kalevi Aho, Julia Wolfe, Andy Akiho, Andrew Norman, Sir Harrison Birtwistle, Elliott Carter, and most recently Bruno Mantovani, Gavin Higgins, Nicole Lizée and Danny Elfman.

-The Colin Currie Group was formed by Colin in 2006 to celebrate the music of Steve Reich and made its five-star debut at the BBC Proms.
+The Colin Currie Group was formed by Currie in 2006 to celebrate the music of Steve Reich, making its five-star debut at the BBC Proms.
 Since then, with Reich’s personal endorsement, Currie and his virtuosic ensemble have performed at many venues and festivals internationally.
-A major highlight of Currie’s 2022/23 season is the North American and Japanese premieres of a substantial new work by Steve Reich, Traveler’s Prayer, written for the Colin Currie Group and conducted by Colin Currie at Carnegie Hall, CAL Performances and Tokyo Opera City, following last season’s co-commissioned premieres at The Concertgebouw, Royal Festival Hall, Elbphilharmonie and Philharmonie de Paris.
-Colin Currie Group also perform a new programme of works by Iannis Xenakis at the Queen Elizabeth Hall as part of Xenakis centenary celebrations.
+In 2021 they premiered a substantial new work by Reich, Traveler’s Prayer, which was commissioned by the Zaterdag Matinee at the Concertgebouw, Royal Festival Hall, Elbphilharmonie, Philharmonie de Paris, Carnegie Hall, CAL Performances and Tokyo Opera City.
+This season, the Group will perform an all-Reich programme at the Milan Conservatory, including Reich’s Drumming, which they performed last season at Festival Présences in Paris.

-In October 2017 Currie launched Colin Currie Records, in collaboration with LSO Live, as a platform for recording his diverse projects.
-He has released two Colin Currie Group discs including Steve Reich’s Drumming, hailed as “thunderously exciting” (The Times), a duo disc with Håkan Hardenberger and HK Gruber Percussion Concertos with the BBC Philharmonic, Juanjo Mena and John Storgårds.
-Forthcoming plans include the release of a single track, Bryce Dessner’s Tromp Miniature.
+In 2017, Currie partnered with LSO Live to launch Colin Currie Records, a platform for recording his diverse projects.
+He has since released three Colin Currie Group discs including Reich’s Drumming (commended as “thunderously exciting”, The Times), a duo disc with Håkan Hardenberger, and an album of HK Gruber’s Percussion Concertos with the BBC Philharmonic, Juanjo Mena and John Storgårds.
+The most recent release, Music for 18 Musicians, was recorded at Abbey Road Studios and has received widespread critical acclaim, lauded as “a sublime and reflective recording” (Gramophone, Editor’s Choice July 2023).

 Colin Currie plays Zildjian cymbals and is a Marimba One Artist.